linode/docs/docs/guides/applications/messaging/manually-deploy-jitsi-cluster/index.md

 In order to run the Jitsi deployment in this guide, you must first clone the __ Github repository to your local machine.
 This repository includes all Ansible playbooks, configuration files, and software installations needed to successfully deploy your Jitsi cluster.

 1. Clone the __ repository.
-This will clone the repository to a temprary folder on your local machine (`/tmp/linode`):
+This will clone the repository to a temporary folder on your local machine (`/tmp/linode`):

     ```command
     git clone $GIT_REPO /tmp/linode